IAnalyzeGenomes/CallVars/FastQ/readme.txt

-Place your FastQ files that ends in "_R1.fastq.gz" & "_R2.fastq.gz" or "_R1.fastq" & "_R2.fastq" in this folder.
+This folder should contain your FastQ files ending in "_R1.fastq.gz" & "_R2.fastq.gz".
+Pipeline also works with gzipped FastQ files ending "_R1.fastq.gz" & "_R2.fastq.gz".